keymetrics/doc-pm2/en/plus/guide/server-apps-overview.md

 - Number of restarts
 - Versionning metadata (if your app is in a git repository)

-At the left of each application you can toggle more information for the application, it will show you :
+At the left of each application you can toggle more information for the application, it will show you:
 - All the metrics about the applications (both default and custom ones)
 - All the custom actions you added, you can trigger them for these buttons too.